Susan Stripling Photography

 Over the past few years, I have built up a bit of a reputation for taking interesting “ring shots” and part of that is due to stellar gear that helps me make the images I envision come to life.

-The Nano-Crystal Coat on this glass is ridiculously sharp and the lens is solid and quick to focus.
+This glass is ridiculously sharp and the lens is solid and quick to focus.
 Are there cheaper macro lenses on the market?
 Absolutely.
 However I truly believe that you get what you pay for in terms of quality and this higher-priced lens is worth the steeper price tag.

 I’d rather wait and be able to afford a truly solid, perfectly built piece of gear that will last me for years and assist me in creating sharp, beautiful images than an easier-to-afford piece that I will come to regret and eventually replace.

 When I first began my business, the Canon 85mm f/1.8 was the first lens that I bought that I considered a real “professional” lens.
 I went on to love that lens for over seven years and was sad to see it go when I changed over to being a Nikon shooter.
+Luckily I'm back to the land of Canon, and back with a Canon 85mm.

 ** Wedding photographers : if you’re not sure about the lenses, i highly recommend borrowing or renting them to see what you prefer. i wouldn’t at all ever recommend going into debt to buy a piece of glass so if all you can afford is the f1.8 - by all means, go ahead!
 It’s a wonderful lens and there are many amazing places you can buy used glass at good rates.
 I prefer to save and invest in the best glass I can because I want the best tools possible to make beautiful images for my clients.

-Nikon 24-70mm lens for wedding photography
+Canon 24-105mm lens for wedding photography

 When I mentioned my 85mm as being one of the main lenses in my bag - this one is another.
 This is one of the main workhorses in my arsenal and a lens that I would be hard-pressed to do without.
 Since I work with two camera bodies by the time the ceremony rolls around, this lens is almost always on one of the bodies, and almost never leaves the body unless it’s to replace it with a lighter lens for the reception dancing.